-Each Exportizer edition is available in 32-bit and 64-bit.
+Each Exportizer edition is available in 32-bit and 64-bit architecture versions.

 When choosing which version to download and install please consider the compatibility between Exportizer software and: 1) your operating system (OS); 2) other database components the application works with.